gbv/bartoc-search/README.md

 #### Environment Variables (`.env`)

-Create a file named `.env` at your project root containing:
+Create a file named `.env` in `/docker` where the compose file is containing:

 ```dotenv
 # Name of the Solr core (must match /docker/solr-config/SOLR_CORE_NAME-configset/conf)